tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 ### Running the test

+The tests are located in `assignments/test`.
+Follow the next instructions using that folder.

 #### Specific for nRF52-DK

 If you're using the nRF52-DK, you need to update the configuration a bit.
 Edit the first lines of `.cargo/config.toml` from